ZJU-UoE-CCW-LAB/scCDC/README.md

 library(devtools)
 install_github("ZJU-UoE-CCW-LAB/scCDC",ref = "sccdc-1.3")
 ```
-The current version of scCDC is developed based on Seurat V4.
+This version of scCDC is developed based on Seurat V4.
 Seurat V4 can be installed with the following code in `R`:
 ``` R
 if (!require("remotes", quietly = TRUE)){
     install.packages("remotes")